 Why Can't We Find a Free Lawyer to Help Our Nonprofit?

 Your nonprofit would doubtless rather spend its limited funds on its cause rather than on legal advice.
 However, many lawyers won't agree to this type of arrangement.
-After all, you want a lawyer who specializes in nonprofits; but if none pay, how is the lawyer going to earn a living?
+After all, you want a lawyer who specializes in nonprofits; but if no nonprofits pay them, how is the lawyer going to earn a living?